The Best Investment Advice I Ever Received

 Now, if you need the money on a short term basis for a down payment on a house or something else, that makes complete sense.

-But, for any other reason it’s hard not acknowledge, it’s pure rationalization.
+But, for any other reason, it’s hard not to acknowledge it’s pure rationalization.

 If you’re not convinced yet that “timing the market” is a terrible strategy on a long term basis, here’s the second study I promised.